dpuentex/mp2-ecommerce/README.md

 - better search api
 - read binary image from db
 - best seller page when loading with store selected does not show store names and doesnt set data properly see console app.jsx:38
-- when navigating between stores, old data briefly displays... can see in console as well.
-- navigating from no store to a store or vice versa has issue

-- selecting multiple different stores in short period causes soft loop

 ### [Models](https://docs.google.com/spreadsheets/d/1QfpH7j5gNQoXloyshFjNvAq97LzJzVPM_XfwJFtSe18/edit#gid=0) for SQL database
 - spreadsheet